black-frame-code/Calicator/README.md

 ## 👨‍💻 Author

-Developed by **Ali Janati**
+**Ali Janati**

+---

+## ⭐ Support

-⭐ If you like this project, don't forget to leave a star!
+If you like this project, consider giving it a ⭐ on GitHub.
+It helps support future development and motivates new updates.

+Thank you for using **Calculator A.1** ❤️